michael-ouyang-projects/Batch-Scheduler/README.md

 **2. Second, insert batches information like jar_name, execute_time, dependency into database base on there execution frequency. (daily basis, monthly basis, yearly basis)**

+- In below case, both batches are setting to be execute at 9AM everyday, but billrun will execute only after billsetuptask completed running.

 > INSERT INTO DAILY_BATCH(JAR_NAME, NOTE, HOUR, MINUTE, WAITING_JAR) VALUES('billsetuptask', 'create table BILL_STATEMENTS', '09', '00', null);

 > INSERT INTO DAILY_BATCH(JAR_NAME, NOTE, HOUR, MINUTE, WAITING_JAR) VALUES('billrun', 'insert data to table BILL_STATEMENTS', '09', '00', 'billsetuptask');

-- In above case, both batches billsetuptask and billrun are setting to be execute at 9AM everyday, but billrun will execute only after billsetuptask completed running.

-3. Third, put your jar files in the directory which you set to 'batch.directory' parameter in application.properties.
+**3. Third, put your jar files into the directory which you set to 'batch.directory' parameter in application.properties.**

+- Put billsetuptask.jar and billrun.jar into D:/MINE/batch and add below configuration in application.properties.

+> batch.directory=D:/MINE/batch

 4. Last, run the application and observe the running result through console log or online api.
+- console log
+- online api